seL4/camkes-tool/docs/index.md

 templates, there is no particular "subject."
 In these templates, for example `camkes-gen.cmake`, `me` will be `None`.

-The template environment is a limited subset of Python.
-It is relatively easy to extend, and if you intend to do this you can see how in the [Template Environment](#template-environment) section.
+The template context is a limited subset of Python.
+It is relatively easy to extend, and if you intend to do this you can see how in the [Template Context](#template-context) section.
 Some statements in Python could not be cleanly exposed and so have instead become functions.
 In particular, be aware of quirks in assertions, lambdas and exceptions. `assert` is available as a function.
 So instead of writing `assert foo == 1` you would